-Temperature and salinity series at standard depths to calculate the stability were available from our own measurements at the Institut für Seefischerei, Hamburg and the Greenland Fisheries Institute, Copenhagen.
+where ρ is the mean density of individual layers and d ρ / dz is the rate of change in density with depth.
+Temperature and salinity series to calculate the stability were available from own measurements of the Institut für Seefischerei, Hamburg and the Greenland Fisheries Institute, Copenhagen.
 Those series have been collected nearly every year in July and November or December since 1950 (July-data, FY4), 1963 (Autumn-data, FY4) and since 1982 (for the other stations).
-It has to be considered that the understanding of the dynamics of a fish population in relation to climate and fisheries requires long time series, such as those presented from Fylla Bank which cover low and high exploitation under different environmental conditions.
+It has to be considered that the understanding of the dynamics of a fish population in relation to climate and fisheries, requires long time series such as those presented from Fylla Bank which cover low and high exploitation under different environmental conditions.

-Year-class size at age 3 data were taken from literature and cover all the West Greenland area.
-The year-class size at age 3 data from 1953 to 1979 had been estimated by Virtual Population Analysis (VPA, Hansen and Buch, 1986), and the year-class size at age 3 data from 1982 to 1992 had been calculated proportionally using age compositions from East Greenland surveys (Anon., MS 1984; MS 1988).
-With the autumn oceanographic data, a correlation between the year-class strength and the water mass stability of the year preceding the year-class, was calculated for standard oceanographic depths.
-To check the accuracy of the derived stability data, correlation analysis was done between the initial parameters, temperature anomaly, salinity anomaly, and year-class strength, and between temperature anomaly, salinity anomaly and stability.
+Year class size age 3 data were taken from literature and cover all the West Greenland area.
+The year class size age 3 data from 1953 to 1979 had been estimated by Virtual Population Analysis (VPA, HANSEN and BUCH, 1986), and the year class size age 3 data from 1982 to 1992 had been calculated proportionally using age compositions from East Greenland surveys (ANON, 1984, 1988).
+With the autumn oceanographic data, a correlation between the year class strength and the water mass stability of the year preceeding the year class, was calculated for standard oceanographic depths.
+To check the accuracy of the derived stability data, correlation analysis was done between the initial parameters, temperature anomaly, salinity anomaly, and year class strength, and between temperature anomaly, salinity anomaly and stability.

-Other climatic data used in this paper were air temperatures from Nuuk (64°11'N, 51°44.5'W), and estimates of seasonal surface averages of the wind stress for the area (Fig. 1).
-From the air temperature data, the annual mean from 1950 to 1993 relative to the climatological mean (1961-90) was calculated (Fig. 2).
-Wind data were available from literature and as ASCII-File (Drinkwater and Pettipas,
+Other climatic data used in this paper were air temperatures from Nuuk (64°11'N, 51°44.5'W), and estimates of seasonal surface averages of the wind stress for the area (c.f.
+Fig. 1).
+From the air temperature data the annual mean from 1950 to 1993 relative to the climatological mean (1961-90) was calculated (Fig. 2).
+Wind data are available from literature and as ASCII-File (DRINKWATER and PETTIPAS, 1993).

-Fig. 2.
-Annual mean air temperature anomaly (k) at Nuuk given relative to 1961-90 climatic mean.

-1993).
 These data, U- and V-components of the wind stress vector, cover the period from 1946 to 1991.
 The stress direction was the wind direction after adjustment for frictional effects, plus 180° to convert it into oceanographic convention, i.e. the direction towards which the wind blows.
-Further details are given in (Drinkwater and Pettipas, 1993).
-Seasonal averages were calculated taking December-February as winter, March-May as spring, June-August as summer, and September-November as autumn.
-These seasonal means were correlated with the stability data at Stations FY4, FR3, FR4, CD3 and CF4, and with the year-class strength data.
-For the July-data (ICES data), the 1953-79 stability of FY4 was computed at standard oceanographic depths and correlated with the year-class of the same year, as well as with U,V wind stress components.
+Further details are given in (DRINKWATER and PETTIPAS, 1993).
+Seasonal averages were calculated taking December to February as winter, March to May as spring, June to August as summer, and September to November as autumn.
+These seasonal means were correlated with the stability data at stations FY4, FR3, FR4, CD3 and CF4, and with the year-class strength data.
+For the July-data (ICES data), the 1953-1979 stability of FY4 was computed at standard oceanographic depths and correlated with the year class of the same year, as well as with U,V wind stress components.